goldenjg/HPSM-data-clean/README.md

 Update and clean HPSM monthly ticket data
 This is the beginning and first cut

-add columns: day, calendar week, topic, cause, solution
+add columns: day, calendar week, topic, cause, solution to see if its something worthwhile